thinkthoughts/lean-confinement/SPECIFICATION.md

 and physical realization enter at subsequent specification layers.

 ## Layer 9 — Logical alternatives
 Leave gaplessness unspecified by absence of a bilinear condensate alone.
-Represent bilinear symmetry breaking, symmetric gapless, symmetric massive, and SMG/topological or other nontrivial IR alternatives without unsupported exhaustiveness.
+Represent bilinear symmetry breaking, symmetric gapless, symmetric massive, and SMG/topological or other nontrivial IR alternatives as explicitly specified phase possibilities.

 ## Layer 10 — Lattice-specific realization
 After the generic theorem works, instantiate it with the staggered symmetry transformations and bilinear operators used in the SMG analysis.

 ## Layer 11 — Anomaly structure
-Defer the 't Hooft-anomaly obstruction until anomaly, gauging, anomaly matching, and allowed IR realizations can be represented without overstating what has been proved.
+Introduce the 't Hooft-anomaly obstruction through explicit specifications of anomaly freedom and allowed-in-principle phases.
+Anomaly classes, gauging, anomaly matching, and model-specific IR realizations enter as subsequent specification layers.

 ## Layer 12 — RG model
 Formalize the RG beta-function/fixed-point-merger model through the source-backed quadratic-zero specification.
-Distinguish algebraic consequences of the specified beta function from claims about applicability to the physical system.
+Formalize the algebraic consequences of the specified beta function; applicability to the physical system supplies a subsequent physical reading point.

 ## Evidence boundary
 `numerical/lattice evidence → explicit physical assumptions → kernel-checked conditional theorem → explicit spectral assumptions → physical interpretation`